violetrollergirl/violetrollergirl.com/resources/for-clients/using-cryptocurrency/paying-your-provider/index.md

 Once you have some crypto you'd like to spend on your provider, companion, or creator, you'll need to know where to send this payment so that they receive it.

+> <span class="fa fa-solid fa-icon fa-triangle-exclamation"></span> Depending on the technology your provider uses, **each payment may have a unique receipt address so you should always ask your worker for the current address they are expecting you to send to!**

 Ask your provider:

-> What's the address of your (Bitcoin, Ethereum, Zcash, or Monero) wallet?
+> What's the (Bitcoin, Ethereum, Zcash, Monero, etc.) receive address for this payment?

 {% assign links_group_donations = site.data.social_urls | find: "group_name", "Tip me" | first %}
 {% assign zcash_donation_data = links_group_donations.items | where: "label", "Zcash" | first %}